Blown-in insulation and fiberglass batts are two of the most common types of insulation used in residential and commercial buildings in NEPA.

 Blown-in insulation, also known as loose-fill insulation, consists of tiny particles of fiberglass, cellulose, or mineral wool blown into wall cavities and rafters with a specialized device.
 This type of insulation is commonly used in attics, wall cavities, and other hard-to-reach spaces.

-Blown-in insulation can last 10-20 years but may suffer from settling, which causes it to lose its effectiveness slowly.
+Blown-in insulation can last 10-20 years but may settle, slowly reducing its effectiveness.

 Pros of Blown-In Insulation